Qmumu/ml_lab3/README.md

 Contributing
 Contributions to this project are welcome.
 Please feel free to fork the repository, make changes, and submit pull requests.
 For major changes or questions, please open an issue first to discuss your proposal.

-License
-Distributed under the MIT License.
-See LICENSE for more informatio